IMS Logo

 An XML binding using the Document Type Definition (DTD) format is specifically excluded from this binding specification.
 Other XML binding types such as Resource Description Format (RDF) may be added in the future.

-The prose copy of the Sequencing Definition Model and Tracking Information Model contained within the Simple Sequencing Information and Behavior Model document are the normative and definitive specification of IMS Simple Sequencing.
+The prose copy of the Sequencing Definition Model and Tracking Information Model contained within the Simple Sequencing Information and Behavior Model document are the normative and definitive specification of 1EdTech Simple Sequencing.
 All binding structures specified herein are not normative or definitive, with the exception of names for XSD structures.
 The XSD structure names as applied to the Sequencing Definition Model elements may not be redefined, nor may any XSD structures.

 1.2 Scope and Context

-This document is the IMS Simple Sequencing XML Binding v1.0 Final Specification document and is derived from the corresponding Information and Behavior Model [SS, 03a].
+This document is the 1EdTech Simple Sequencing XML Binding v1.0 Final Specification document and is derived from the corresponding Information and Behavior Model [SS, 03a].
 As such it will be used as the basis for the development of the following document:

 1.3 Structure of this Document